Some computers are available for advance booking in the iBooking System. Below are the guidelines on the use and reservation of these computers.

 - 3 database workstations in 3/F Multimedia Commons (MC)

 |Type of users||Use Privileges|

 |1.||PolyU Staff||Advanced booking or walk-in use of any computer|

 Each eligible user can reserve one of the above computer workstations one day in advance, starting from 8:30am on the day before.
-Users can only keep one booking of each PC type in hand within one single day.
+Users can only keep one booking in hand within one single day.

 Cancellation of reservations should be made via the system before your reserved session begins so that the PCs can be released to other users in need.

 The same user cannot book the same computer workstation again for the same booking session after they check out, they cancel their booking or their booking expires.